dominik-oktav/distributed-middleware-cache/README.md

 A fork of ResponseCachingMiddleware which provides more flexibility.
 Note that it uses official aspnetcore code directly (via git submodules and csproj linking).

 ## DistributedResponseCache
 Usage is similar to [ResponseCachingMiddleware](https://docs.microsoft.com/en-us/aspnet/core/performance/caching/middleware?view=aspnetcore-3.1).
-Set the desired ResponeCachingStrategy when calling AddResponseCaching and replace UseResponseCaching with UseCustomResponseCaching.<br>
+Set the ResponeCachingStrategy to ResponseCachingStrategy.Distributed when calling AddResponseCaching and replace UseResponseCaching with UseCustomResponseCaching.<br>
 It will use whatever implentation of IDistributedCache that is injected into it.

 ```c#